AdobeDocs/adobe-io-runtime/src/pages/guides/using/creating_rest_apis.md

 >
 > In case no validation is enabled for the endpoint's verb, by removing the `security` object from the method definition, the action can be invoked publicly without any restrictions on the API url.
 >
 > By default, the IMS token validation URL will be used for token validation so "authorizationUrl" can be left empty.
 However, if you want to use a different Oauth provider, you can specify the `authorizationUrl` in the `securityDefinition` object.
 Only one external security provider can be configured, and it needs to be defined in the first `securityDefinition` object in the Swagger file.
+>
+> Please allow a 5minute window for the changes to take effect.

 ### Basic Authentication